Skip to Content

 What is a reasonable design fee for an office interior project in Jaipur?

 Design fees vary by model.
-Some firms charge ₹40–₹150 per sq ft as a standalone design fee.
-Turnkey firms include design in their overall project cost.
-If you are being charged separately for design, confirm exactly what is included — 2D layouts only, or full 3D renders, BOQ, and site supervision too.
+Some firms charge ₹40-₹150 per sq ft as a standalone design fee.
+Turnkey firms include design in the overall project cost.
+If you are being charged separately for design, confirm exactly what is included: 2D layouts only, or full 3D renders, BOQ, and site supervision too.

 How many firms should I meet before deciding?

-Meet a minimum of three.
-More than five becomes overwhelming and slows your decision without adding proportionate insight.
+Meet at least three.
+More than five becomes overwhelming and slows the decision without adding proportionate insight.
 Shortlist based on portfolio and fit, then meet in depth and compare BOQs on an apples-to-apples basis.

-What if I am not based in Jaipur — can I still manage the project remotely?
+What if I am not based in Jaipur?
+Can I manage the project remotely?

 Yes, if the firm has strong project management infrastructure.
-Ask about their site reporting process: do they send weekly photo updates, milestone completion reports, and material approval samples by courier?
+Ask about their site reporting process: weekly photo updates, milestone completion reports, material approval samples by courier.
 Urban Office regularly manages projects for clients based outside Rajasthan with structured remote update systems.

 About the author